Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Classification of the FRW universe

-{\bf Case B.1.1.2) $\; w > - \frac{1}{3}, \; \Lambda = \Lambda_{c}$}: In this case, there exists a static point $a_{m}$, at which we have $V\left(a_{m}\right) = V'\left(a_{m}\right) = 0$, as one can see from Fig. \ref{figd}.
+{\bf Case B.1.1.2) $\; w > - \frac{1}{3}, \; \Lambda = \Lambda_{c} $}: In this case, there exists a static point $a_{m}$, at which we have $V\left(a_{m}\right) = V'\left(a_{m}\right) = 0$, as seen in Fig. \ref{fig4}.
 Therefore, if the universe starts to expand from the big bang at $a = 0$, it will expand until $a = a_{m}$.
 The universe is decelerating during this period.
-Since at the point $a = a_{m}$, we have $\dot{a} = 0 = \ddot{a}$, the universe will become static, once it reaches this point.
-However, it is not stable, and with small perturbations, the universe will either collapse until a singularity is developed at $a = 0$ or expand forever with $\ddot{a} > 0$.
-If the universe initially at $a = a_{i} > a_{m}$, from Fig. \ref{figd} we can see that it will expand forever.
-Since $V'(a)$ is always negative, so the universe in this region is always accelerating.
+At the point $a = a_{m}$, the universe becomes static, since $\dot{a} = 0 = \ddot{a}$.
+However, this point is not stable, and with small perturbations, the universe will either collapse until a singularity is developed at $a = 0$ or expand forever with $\ddot{a} > 0$.
+If the universe initially has an acceleration $a = a_{i} > a_{m}$, then as shown in Fig. \ref{fig4}, it will expand forever.
+Since $V'(a)$ is always negative, the universe in this region always accelerates.

-{\bf Case B.1.1.3) $\; w > - \frac{1}{3}, \; 0 < \Lambda < \Lambda_{c}$}: In this case, $V(a) = 0$ has two real and positive roots, $a_{1}$ and $a_{2}$, as shown in Fig. \ref{figd}.
+{\bf Case B.1.1.3) $\; w > - \frac{1}{3}, \; 0 < \Lambda < \Lambda_{c}$}: In this case, $V(a) = 0$ has two real and positive roots, $a_{1}$ and $a_{2}$, as shown in Fig. \ref{fig4}.
 Without loss of generality, we assume that $a_{2} > a_{1}$.
 Since $V(a) > 0$ for $a \in \left(a_{1}, a_{2}\right)$, the motion is forbidden in this region.
-Similar to the last case, depending on the initial conditions, the universe can have quite different evolutions.
-In particular, if it starts to expand from the big bang singularity at $a = 0$, it will expand until $a = a_{1}$, at which we have $\dot{a} = 0$ and $\ddot{a} < 0$.
-Since $\ddot{a} < 0$ at this point, the universe will start to collapse afterwards, until a big crunch singularity is developed at $a = 0$.
+As in the previous case, depending on the initial conditions, the universe can evolve very differently.
+In particular, if it starts to expand from the big bang singularity at $a = 0$, it will expand until $a = a_{1}$, where $\dot{a} = 0$ and $\ddot{a} < 0$.
+Since $\ddot{a} < 0$ at this point, the universe will start collapsing, until a big crunch singularity is developed at $a = 0$.
 If the universe starts to expand at $a_{i} \ge a_{2}$, it will expand forever.
-In the latter case, the universe is always accelerating, as can be seen from Fig. \ref{figd}.
+In the latter case, the universe is always accelerating, as can be seen in Fig. \ref{fig4}.